Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] Duplicates have been removed from source system data streams.
 - [ ] Identity resolution rules have been removed to reduce the number of matched profiles.

-### A client want to bring in lojalty data from a custom object in Salesforce CRM that contains a point balance for accrued hotel points and airline points within the same record.
+### A client want to bring in loyalty data from a custom object in Salesforce CRM that contains a point balance for accrued hotel points and airline points within the same record.
 The client wants to split these point systems into two separate records for better tracking and processing.
 What should a consultant recommend in this scenario?

 - [ ] Clone the data source object.
 - [x] Use batch transforms to create a second data lake object.